 - Stay with a child after they act out, instead of walking away and/or ignoring them at a time when they could use a connection.

 - Have a “time-in” where you (as the adult) empathize with the struggling kiddo and make sure they feel seen and heard as they calm down.

 - Let a child cry it out if they’re upset and experiencing big emotions.

 - Offer them a do-over in making the decision that resulted in their questionable behavior.

 - Change the space.
-If your child is giving you trouble, switch to a different location or activity.
-Instead of stopping playtime altogether or punishing your child, give them the chance to behave in a new space.
+If your child is giving you trouble in the toy room, switch to a different location or activity.
 A change in scenery may change their behavior.
-For example, switching spaces may sway your kid to leave behind the toy they did not want to share or were using to hurt others.
+For example, switching spaces may sway your kid to leave behind a toy they didn’t want to share or were using to hurt others.

 It’s difficult to figure out exactly how to discipline your child, but making sure that it’s rooted in empathy is a good start.